- Education and Outreach FAQs

 Activity components are opportunities for students to engage more deeply with the topic of a tour.
 They are designed to encourage students’ analytic thinking as well as to help them in exploring the roles of archaeologists and museums in our understanding of past cultures.

-Activities are typically planned in conjunction with a gallery tour, but can be scheduled without it as well.
-Please note: a minimum of 6 weeks advanced notice is needed.
+Activities are typically planned in conjunction with a gallery tour but can be scheduled without one as well.
+Please note: a minimum of 6 weeks advance notice is needed.

 Current options include: